 The festival consisted of mainly local middle-class Myanmar teens and young adults, bar a handful a drunken backpackers who found some 90’s music to dance to, this seemed to be a hilarious highlight for the locals who were watching and many many selfies with the ‘crazy foreigners’ were taken.
 It was an atmosphere of happiness and acceptance and fun.

-Check out the only other tourists who we saw at Taunggyi, who in the end became a couple of my best travel friends.
+Check out the only other tourists we saw at Taunggy.
+We ended up becoming firm friends and travelling together to Bagan.
 Watch to the end for the curious locals…

 The most wonderful part of the festival is the normality.
 You, as a tourist in Myanmar, get used to going from tourist hotspot to tourist hotspot on the gringo trail and getting ready to pay at each check point.
 But here, it was different.
 We were treated exactly the same as anybody else, we didn’t even have to pay extra for anything, and the festival is free to enter.
 We blended in (kindof) and got to have the same experience as the other people who where enjoying themselves.